LOVE, LAUGHTER

 “As a parent raising girls in an ever-evolving global society, reading Arnie Witkin’s book ‘It’s Not A Big Thing In Life’

-It’s a testament to the enduring nature of our shared human experiences, offering profound insights that transcend cultural boundaries.
+companion.
+It’s a testament to the enduring nature of our shared human experiences, offering profound insights that transcend

-PORTIA SMIT – Mother of three gorgeous daughters
+Portia Smith – mother of three gorgeous daughters

 Deputy Chief Education Specialist – Languages, Western Cape Education Department